 g.
 Stateless Persons

 The Department of Justice is responsible for statelessness determinations of persons born in the country and of newly arrived persons.
 After an applicant files for a determination of statelessness, deportation or exclusion proceedings against the applicant and dependents are suspended, and the applicant may be released from detention.
-As of July, eight stateless persons were in the country, three of whom were classified as refugees and one as an asylum seeker.
+As of July, nine stateless persons were in the country, three of whom were classified as refugees and one as an asylum seeker.

 Stateless persons may be naturalized.
 There were no known cases of social discrimination against stateless persons or limits on their access to public services.

 The Philippine and Indonesian governments continued to hold bilateral meetings regarding an agreement on registering persons of Indonesian descent at risk of statelessness in Southern Mindanao.
 Of those registered, 96 percent had their citizenship confirmed as of December 31, 2019.

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

 Rape and Domestic Violence: Rape, including spousal rape, is illegal, with penalties ranging from 12 to 40 years’ imprisonment with pardon or parole possible only after 30 years’ imprisonment.
 Conviction can also result in a lifetime ban from political office.
 The law applies to both men and women.
 Penalties for forcible sexual assault range from six to 12 years’ imprisonment.
 The law criminalizes physical, sexual, and psychological harm or abuse to women (and children) committed by spouses, partners, or parents.
 Penalties depend on the severity of the crime and may include imprisonment or significant fines.

 Authorities generally took reports of rape seriously.
 NGOs noted that in smaller localities perpetrators of abuse sometimes used personal relationships with local authorities to avoid prosecution.